-You also earn unlimited 3x points on travel and dining plus 1 point per dollar spent on all non-bonus spending.
+You also earn unlimited 3x points on travel (once eligible) and dining plus 1 point per dollar spent on all non-bonus spending.

 Another reason to get the Sapphire Reserve is for your flexible redemption options.
 Your points are worth 1 cent each for cash rewards, gift cards, and Amazon.com shopping credits.
 But you can get more benefit when redeeming for travel:

 - 50% redemption bonus when booking travel through Chase